julwrites/prompts-tauri/PRD.md

 ## Out of Scope for v2

-- GUI or TUI interfaces.
 - Syncing prompts across devices.
 - Advanced versioning of prompts.
+- Automatic syncing of prompts between devices.